M-o-a-T/moat/README.rst

 MoatBus code
 ------------

-The MoaT bus is implemented in three programming languages: C, Forth, and Python.
+The MoaT bus will be implemented in three programming languages: C, Forth, and Python.

 C
 ====